nisayrdglll/denemee/README.md

   <li>Once the installation is complete, the Goo Web Server will be successfully installed.
 You can find the installed directory by navigating to the location you specified during the installation process.</li>
   <li>Customize your server by editing  configuration file (httpd.conf).
 This file is typically located in the "conf" subdirectory of the installation directory.</li>
   <li>Start the Goo Web Server.
 You can start it by running the startup file or managing services.</li>
   <li>Verify that the Goo Web Server is running by visiting <a href="http://localhost">http://localhost</a> in your browser.
-By default, you should see the "It works!" message.</li>
+By default, you should see the "It works!" message.
+You should see the GOO Web Server 3.2.8 installation page with the configuration settings.</li>
 </ol>
 </div>